fmalina/revisions-blocl/activism/thischangeseverything.md

 The errors of this period cannot be undone, but it is not too late for a new kind of climate movement to take up the fight against so-called free trade and build this needed architecture now.
-That doesn’t—and never did—mean an end to economic exchange across borders.
+That doesn't—and never did—mean an end to economic exchange across borders.
 It does, however, mean a far more thoughtful and deliberate approach to why we trade and whom it serves.

-If we don’t think about how the economy is structured, then we’re actually never going to the real root of the problem.
+If we don't think about how the economy is structured, then we’re actually never going to the real root of the problem.

 And all of these constituencies would be needed to fight for these policies,